thearchitector/dotfiles-arch/README.md

 ## Installing the Essentials

 You now have fully functional logical volumes to use with Arch Linux.
 Congratulations!
-Now we can mount the drive, install the Linux kernel, device firmware, and the other utilities deemed essential for function.
-We can do both of those with the beloved `mount` and `pacstrap` command, which will download and install all the provided packages and package groups to the specified drive location.
+Now we can mount the drive, install the Linux kernel, device firmware, and the other utilities deemed essential for use.
+We can do both of those with the `mount` command and beloved `pacstrap` command, which will download and install all the provided packages and package groups to the specified drive location.

 ### Creating a better mirrorlist